-Innovation in semantic representation of Legal Entity Identifier
+Innovation in the semantic representation of a Legal Entity Identifier

-Following the 2008 financial crisis, the importance and benefit of a universal Legal Entity Identifier (LEI*) became clear.
-Regulators worldwide acknowledged their inability to identify parties to transactions across markets, products, and regions.
-This hindered the ability to evaluate systemic and emerging risk, to identify trends, and to take corrective steps.
-Recognizing this gap, authorities, working with the private sector, have developed the framework of a Global LEI System (GLEIS) that will, through the issuance of unique LEIs, unambiguously identify entities engaged in financial transactions.
+GLEIF - GLEISFollowing the 2008 financial crisis, the importance and benefit of a universal Legal Entity Identifier (LEI*) became clear.
+Regulators worldwide acknowledged their inability to identify transactions from entities across markets, products, and regions.
+This ultimately hindered the ability to evaluate systemic and emerging risks, to identify trends, and to subsequently take corrective steps.
+Recognising this incapacity, authorities working with the private sector developed the framework of a Global LEI System (GLEIS) that will, through the issuance of unique LEIs, unambiguously identify actors engaged in financial transactions.

-New approach to semantic representation of Legal Entity Identifier
+A new approach to the semantic representation of a Legal Entity Identifier

 MakoLab LEI resolver

-GLEIO has been used to create a web application allowing for storing and displaying information about LEI.
-It is compliant with Linked Data principles, i.e.:
+The GLEIO has been used to create a web application allowing for the storing and displaying of LEI information.
+It is compliant with the Linked Data policies, i.e.:

-- All entities in GLEIO are uniquely identified by HTTP URIs.
+- All entities in GLEIO are uniquely identified by HTTP URLs.

-- By using entities' URIs browsers and other applications can retrieve information about these entities (such retrieving is known as dereferencing URIs).
+- By using entities' URL browsers and other applications, it is possible to obtain information about these entities (such retrieving is known as de-referencing URLs).

-- GLEIO entities are described by natural language annotations describing the meaning as well as by formal axioms constraining the meaning and guaranteeing data coherency and inconsistency.
+- GLEIO entities are described by natural language annotations, describing the meaning as well as by formal axioms constraining the meaning, thus guaranteeing data coherency, consistency and differentiation.

-- Content negotiation allows to retrieve data adequate to the query.
-Human agents receive a website, artificial agents get RDF/OWL response.
+- Content negotiation allows a user to retrieve data that matches a query.
+Human agents receive a website, artificial agents receive RDF/OWL responses.

 - GLEIO can be easily linked with other resources.
-At that moment some of the classes and properties are linked with FIBO.
+Currently, some of the classes and properties are linked with the financial ontology, FIBO.

-- SPARQL endpoint allows for querying the global LEI data in desired way.
-External application may take advantage of the endpoint and create their own applications reusing stored by us data.
-So query LEI data or to track changes one does not have to go through many heavy XML files and compare “strings”.
-It is enough to know the address of the endpoint and formulate a proper query.
+- SPARQL endpoint allows for the querying of the global LEI data in any way you want.
+External applications may take advantage of the endpoint and create their own applications, utilising data stored by Makolab.
+So, when querying LEI data or tracking changes one does not have to go through extensive and elaborate XML files and compare “strings”.
+It is enough to know the address of the endpoint in order to formulate a proper query.

 Get acquainted with the "OWL Doc publication of GLEIO"

-* LEI - The Legal Entity Identifier, a unique 20-character alphanumeric code based on the ISO 17442 standard developed by the International Organization of Standardization, which is assigned to legal entities that are counterparties to financial transactions.
+* LEI - The Legal Entity Identifier, a unique 20-character alphanumeric code based on the ISO 17442 standard developed by the International Organisation of Standardisation.
+This code is assigned to legal entities that are counter-parties in financial transactions.